 The longitudinal axis of the distal fragment remains parallel to the longitudinal terminal axis of the proximal fragment.

 For example McMurray osteotomy, Pauwel’s osteotomy & Putti osteotomy.

-Longitudinal axis of distal fragment forms an angle with that of proximal fragment.
-For example, extension osteotomy for fixed flexion deformity [in saggital plane] and adduction or abduction osteotomy [coronal plane].
+The longitudinal axis of the distal fragment forms an angle with that of proximal fragment.
+For example, extension osteotomy for fixed flexion deformity [in the sagittal plane] and adduction or abduction osteotomy [coronal plane].

 Indications for Proximal Femoral Osteotomy

 In femoral neck nonunion, the osteotomies aim to convert vertically oriented fracture line to the horizontal so that the shear stresses at the fracture site becomes compressive to encourage osteogenesis and fracture union.

 Intertrochanteric fracture malunion results in varus.
 Varus angulation results in shortening of the ipsilateral femur, shortening of the abductor musculature or lever arm, and often trochanteric-pelvic abutment on abduction, and a Trendelenburg gait.